Steve Komphela

-Arrows and Bloemfontein Celtic.
-He is currently working as a Senior Coach at Mamelodi Sundowns and he has been credited for his good work at Mamelodi Sundowns.

 Early life

 Steve was born in Golden Valley farm, 20 km outside Kroonstad to Jack Koyi Koyo and Nomalanga Komphela as the youngest of 11 children.
 Politician Butana Komphela is his brother.
 Komphela became a teacher by profession after he got his teacher's diploma at Tshiya College in Free State.

 Club career

 Komphela started out at NSL Second Division side Klerksdorp City and later Qwa Qwa Stars where he earned promotion to the National Soccer League.
 He made his NSL debut on 9 February 1986 in a 4–1 win over Witbank Aces.
 In 1992, Komphela helped his team to a third-place finish in the league and was voted the NSL Players' Player of the Year.
-He later joined Kaizer Chiefs where he played all 34 league games and signed a contract overseas on 16 August 1993 moving to Gaziantepspor for the second half of 1993/94 season alongside fellow South African Tebogo Moloi.
+He later joined Kaizer Chiefs where he played all 34 league games and signed a contract overseas on 16 August 1993 moving to Gaziantepspor for the second half of 1993/94 season alongside fellow South African Teboho Moloi.
 He retired in 1997.